How To Delegate on IT Projects

 1. You Will Slow Things Down

 If you are dumb enough (yes, dumb enough) to pick up a task or activity that is on the critical path of a project, then you will almost for a certainty slow things down.
 Yes, it’s tempting to pick up an activity that needs to get done, especially if you have experience in that particular area.
-But, with all of your other IT project management responsibilities you will quickly find that these critical path items will suffer.
+But, with all of your other project responsibilities you will quickly find that these critical path items will suffer.

 2. You Will Burn Out

-Let’s say you decide to pick up these items that are on the critical path in addition to your IT project management job.
+Let’s say you decide to pick up these items that are on the critical path in addition to your job.
 You decide to not delegate these to someone else.
 Sure, you may be able to pull double duty for a short period of time.
 This means you come in early, stay late, and most likely work some weekends as well.
 Over the long haul this will begin to negatively impact your mood, your relationships with others, your patience, and even your health.